 Who are you?

 My real name is Edmund Lee.
-I'm just a boring loser who sits in front of my computer all day browsing the internet and playing video games.
-I'm from Canada, which is why I use British spellings of certain words like, "colour".
+I'm just a boring loser sitting in front of my computer, browsing the internet, and playing video games.

 What do you do?

 I created this website to share my thoughts on games and related culture.
 My reviews are about interpreting games to help you understand and appreciate them.
 Games can be quite complex, and it can be hard to pinpoint what exactly makes a game good.
 Games are ultimately about deducing effective strategies to progress and win, so breaking down the strategies is a big part of understanding how a game is designed and what can be improved.

 When it comes to analyzing stories, there will be discussion of politics because it is disingenuous or just ignorant to think games have no political implications behind the stories they tell.
 Social conflict and the best way to resolve them are what stories are built on to give them meaning, which means analyzing how they are portrayed is an important part of being a critic.
 To not discuss politics would neglect discussion on a significant part of games that may influence how you see the world, so I am here to broaden and shape your perspectives.
 However, I am not here to indoctrinate, but to encourage free thinking and sharing of opinions.
 I go to great lengths to lay out my thought process to help you understand where I am coming from, but you are still free to disagree with me.